• Bookies

 • Top 10: 11

 Scheffler’s numbers reflect his dominance on the course.
-He’s unflappable no matter the situation – as reflected by his performance at Valhalla Golf Club.
+He’s unflappable no matter the situation – as reflected by his performance at Valhalla Golf Club after he was arrested ahead of the 2024 PGA Championship.

 He makes it look easy.
 Even though we know it isn’t.